AstarNetwork/growth-program/technical-agent-program.md

 ---

-## What You Need To Do As A Technical Ambassador
+## What You Need To Do As A Technical Agent

 **Learn & Share What You Learn**
 1. This program is not a school but a place for you to be self-motivated to learn.
-2. You will be given an access to a closed Discord group where you can interact with other Ambassadors and the Core Developers of Astar Network.
+2. You will be given an access to a closed Discord group where you can interact with other Agents and the Core Developers of Astar Network.
 3. While you are learning, please share what you learn on social medias.
 Make regular tweets and how-to tutorial articles.
-4. Help other Ambassadors in the group so that all of you can grow.
+4. Help other Agents in the group so that all of you can grow.
 5. When you help others, you learn better.

 **Build Stuff**